yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/plugins/system.md

 	Then store last result in file 'C:\\temp\last_result.txt' ...

-This sample :
+This sample :<br/>
-- print object in session (story session) identified by ID
+- print object in session (story session) identified by ID<br/>
-- store last result (last return of the last mehod called) in a reference REF
+- store last result (last return of the last mehod called) in a reference REF<br/>
-- dump last result content to one file
+- dump last result content to one file<br/>

 5. Waiting for second and millisecond
 -------------------------------------